Acrobat Ants Identification Guide

 Nesting Habits

-Acrobat ants are primarily arboreal - they naturally nest in trees, often in dead branches, hollow twigs, or under bark.
+Acrobat ants are primarily arboreal.
+They naturally nest in trees, often in dead branches, hollow twigs, or under bark.
 They don’t excavate sound wood like carpenter ants.
 Instead, they occupy pre-existing cavities: old beetle galleries, woodpecker holes, or wood softened by decay and moisture.

 When they move into structures, they follow the same pattern.
 Common indoor nesting sites include: